 The 2018/19 tax free allowance for somebody born after 5 April 1948 is £11,850.
 If you earn below this level then you do not need to pay income tax or National Insurance.
 If you only work during university vacations and do not expect to earn more than the annual tax free allowance then you can complete a form so that your employer will not deduct income tax.

 Nationals of EEA countries (including Switzerland) and their dependants, have no restriction on the hours and type of work they can undertake whilst studying in the UK.

-For students who are here on a Tier 4 visa, you need to ensure you continue to adhere to conditions attached to your visa around how many hours you are permitted to work per week.
+For students who are here on a Tier 4 visa, you need to ensure that you continue to adhere to the conditions attached to your visa around how many hours you are permitted to work per week.
 If you are an undergraduate or postgraduate taught student you should only be working up to a maximum of 20 hours per week until the end date that appeared on your CAS.
 Undergraduates are permitted to work full-time during University vacations only.

 For postgraduate students, there are no official University vacations.